 If you want to capture dramatic images, starting with a good camera body is important.
 You need a camera that is fast enough to capture every shot.
-The Canon EOS R6 Mirrorless Camera is a great new option that includes an adapter which makes the R6 compatible with existing sports-specific EF lenses, and many more newer options.
+The Canon EOS R6 Mirrorless Camera is a great new option, there is also an adapter which makes the R6 compatible with existing sports-specific EF lenses, as well as the plentiful newer options.

 Engineered to shoot in a range of situations, the camera is built around a magnesium alloy chassis with high precision outer body parts, including sealing materials to provide dust and moisture resistance.
 Versatile in its usage, the EOS R6 offers powerful shooting with unprecedented levels of speed, operational ease, image quality and low light performance.

 The EOS R6 boasts Canon’s new Dual Pixel CMOS AF II with up to 1053 autofocus zones and 5940 user selectable AF point positions.
 One of the first cameras from Canon to offer complete 100% frame coverage, it gives you the ability to track your subjects right to the corner of the frame.
 The EOS R6 offers up to 20 frames per second continuous shooting with the electronic shutter.